 - Students unable to find internship by summer of year 3 then undertake taught industrial training as last resort.

 - For final approval, a complete application via e-advising include: 1) online application form; 2) supervisor feedback form; 3) internship report; and 4) student survey.
-After uploading your complete application, you may email the Internship Coordinator to expedite the approval process.
+After uploading your complete application, you may email the Internship Experience Coordinator to expedite the approval process.